alexandernst/TPLink-TX6610-firmware-tools/README.md

 ## Unknown data

 At `0x350000` there are 232 bytes of unknown data.
-After some more debugging of the firmware, I'm quite sure that `0x350000` to `0x35000F` and `0x3500D4` to `0x3500E3` contain MD5 checksums, but I still don't know the data that is being checked against.
+After some more debugging of the firmware, I'm quite sure that `0x350000` to `0x35000F` and `0x3500D4` to `0x3500E3` contain MD5 checksums, but I still don't know which is the data that is being checked against.
 The rest is unknown.

 ## Python dumping and compressing tools